-IOTA last year went up from August last year after announcement of partnerships with groups such as Imperial College London, Blockchain at Berkeley, and a non-profit organization helping refugees.
+IOTA’s price went up in August, last year after announcement of partnerships with groups such as Imperial College London, Blockchain at Berkeley, and a non-profit organization helping refugees.
 On August 4, IOTA reached a market cap of $1 billion and then the raise started till it reached a market cap of $1.5 billion on 10 August 2017.

 IOTA uses Tangle, a new type of distributed ledger based on a Directed Acryclic Graph (DAG), meaning there are no blocks, no chains and no miners on the platform.
 A graph is a structure of nodes connected to each other with edges.
 Directed means that the nodes are directional as in A-->B is not the same as B->A and acryclic means it is non-circular with moving from one node to node along the edges means you never encounter the same node twice.

 On Tangle the connected nodes are transactional data and unlike in other blockchains where consensus is decoupled and requires miners, a transaction on Tangle must confirm two previous transactions -- resulting in a decentralized and self-regulating peer-to-peer network.